shristibaranwal4227/shris1611/appointy_meeting_scheduling_API/README.md

 Additional Constraints/Requirements:
 The API should be developed using Go.
 MongoDB should be used for storage.
-Only packages/libraries listed here and here can be used.
+Only packages/libraries listed here and here can be used..